Stoa

 Yes.
 Stoa uses conflict-free replicated data types (CRDTs) for real-time editing.
 You'll see each other's cursors, and changes merge automatically.
 No conflicts, ever.

 Yes.
 Projects and files persist between sessions.
-Your teammates can open the workspace anytime to review decisions, edit files, or browse provenance.
+Your teammates can open the workspace anytime to review topics, edit files, or browse provenance.
 Not everyone needs to be online at the same time.

 The CLI